 In September of 2016 the MCFN filed an Aboriginal Title Claim to Waters within the Traditional Lands of the Mississaugas of the Credit.
 The First Nation continues to revere water as a spiritual being that must be accorded respect and dignity.
 Water is also vital to the survival of the Mississaugas of the Credit First Nation and all other forms of life.
-The Mississaugas of the Credit First Nation and all other forms of life.
-The Mississaugas of the Credit First Nation and all other and the Aboriginal title to all water, beds of water, and floodplains contained in their treaty lands and territory.
+The Mississaugas of the Credit First Nation assert that they have unextinguished Aboriginal title to all water, beds of water, and floodplains contained in their treaty lands and territory.